Precipitation Titration Definition

 Types Precipitation Titration

-- Fajan’s method – This method uses the reaction between the precipitate formed and indicator.
+- Fagan’s method – This method uses the reaction between the precipitate formed and indicator.
 The indicator used is dichlorofluorescein which acts as an anion in solution.
 In chloride solution, due to excess of chloride ions, they form the primary layer of the precipitate.
 The second layer is formed by the cations of sodium.
 The reaction ends with the silver ion in excess.
-Therefore the positively charged silver ion becomes the primary layer and attracts indicator to form a secondary layer.
-The color of the indicator signals the end of the reaction.
+Therefore the positively charged silver ion becomes the primary layer and attracts indicator to form a second layer.
+The colour of the indicator signals the end of the reaction.

-To learn more about the precipitation titration along with the detailed explanation of the different types of precipitation titration method, register to BYJU’S.
+To learn more about the precipitation titration along with the detailed explanation of the different types of precipitation titration method, register with BYJU’S.

 Other important links: